 Hamilton itself offers many advantages as a city.
 It is central with respect to liaising with other MFM units.
 There is ease of access to Toronto and London for not only MFM-related issues but cultural, travel and other activities.
 There is a large amount of green space and since it is on the Bruce Trail, excellent hiking and other outdoor activities are possible.

 There are six blocks for research during the Fellowship.
-Each fellow meets with the MFM Research Coordinator, and a Clinician-Scientist in the department, upon their arrival to discuss their previous research experiences, potential areas of interest, and career goals.
-Opportunities with various MFM faculty are discussed as there are various areas of research interests amongst the faculty.
-Once the resident has selected a research topic, the MFM Research Coordinator sets up specific modules.
+Each fellow meets with a Departmental Research Coordinator, and a Clinician-Scientist in the department, upon their arrival to discuss their previous research experiences, potential areas of interest, and career goals.
+Opportunities with various MFM faculty are discussed as there are a wide array of research interests amongst the faculty.
+Once the fellow has selected a research topic, the Departmental Research Coordinator sets up specific modules.
 These modules are taught by various faculty and are meant to guide the resident through key steps in developing a research project.
-The goal is to ensure the resident’s efficient progress towards contributing in a meaningful way to the literature.
+The goal is to ensure the fellow’s efficient progress towards contributing in a meaningful way to the literature.
 The fellow should exit this program with a solid foundation in research skills and be on their way to establishing a research program in their future faculty role.

-Setting up multicenter research projects is also possible within the time span of the fellowship.
-For instance, a recent graduate from the fellowship established a multicenter collaboration with University of Toronto, and published results in the British Journal of Obstetrics and Gynecology all within the time span of her two-year fellowship.
+Setting up multicenter research projects is possible and feasible within the time span of the fellowship.
+For instance, a recent graduate from the fellowship established a multicenter collaboration with University of Toronto and published results in the British Journal of Obstetrics and Gynecology during her two-year fellowship.
 When presenting the results of this study, the fellow earned the award for best MFM poster at the University of Toronto/McMaster MFM – Neonatology Research Day.

 Upon graduation from our training program, all of our recent fellows have been immediately successful in obtaining a full-time position in various academic tertiary care centres across the country.
 Many have remained active with various scholarly endeavors during their faculty appointments.